Why Now Is the Perfect Time to Visit the Russian Far East

-Cape Kuyveveen puts ancient geology on display in the sea cliffs along the coast, where giant black basaltic dikes cut through the light gray granite.
-Waves have eroded the cliffs, leaving caves that can be explored via a shallow-hulled boat in good weather conditions.
+Cape Kuyveveem puts ancient geology on display in the sea cliffs along the coast, where giant black basaltic dikes cut through the light gray granite.
+Waves have eroded the cliffs, leaving caves that can be explored via a Zodiac in good weather conditions.

 2. An Abundant Array of Wildlife Call It Home

 The region’s remoteness, as well as travel restrictions put in place under the Soviet Union until 1990, protected the area from the outside world, allowing its flora and fauna to flourish.